rastersoft/autovala/wiki/Using-Autovala.md

  * Open project file: this option will open the project file (*.avprj*) for the currently active source file.
  * Update project: is the same than *autovala update*
+ * Run CMake: runs *cmake* in the folder *install* of the current source file's project
+ * Build project: runs *make* in the folder *install* of the current source file's project
+ * Make clean: runs *make clean* in the folder *install* of the current source file's project